genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/005_grids/004_grid-tabulator/docs/api/grid-tabulator.md

 **_(ALPHA)_** Parameters for the text formatter

-`specialValue`<!-- -->: Optional special value that should be highlighted (like 2012 in the Year example)
+`specialValue`: Optional special value that should be highlighted (like 2012 in the Year example)

-`specialColor`<!-- -->: Optional color for the highlighted special value
+`specialColor`: Optional color for the highlighted special value

-`specialFontWeight`<!-- -->: Optional font weight for the highlighted special value
+`specialFontWeight`: Optional font weight for the highlighted special value

-`prefix`<!-- -->: Optional prefix for any custom elements used in formatting
+`prefix`: Optional prefix for any custom elements used in formatting

-`dataTestId`<!-- -->: Optional data-test-id for testing purposes
+`dataTestId`: Optional data-test-id for testing purposes

-`nullText`<!-- -->: Optional text to display when the value is null or undefined
+`nullText`: Optional text to display when the value is null or undefined

 </td></tr>